 Houston Astros vs. Colorado Rockies

-The Houston Astros and the Colorado Rockies meet for the rubber match of their three game series as they meet again on Sunday at Minute Maid Park.
-The Rockies are -125 favorites over the Astros with an over/under run total set at 8.
+The Houston Astros and the Colorado Rockies face off on Tuesday afternoon in game two of their interleague series.
+The Rockies are -160 favorites over the Rockies with an over/under run total set at 9.

 The Houston Astros moved a game further from the worst record in the Majors as they got the series-opening win on Monday in extra innings against the Rockies.
 Jose Altuve had two hits, Carlos Pena had a hit and two RBI’s, and Jason Castro had a hit and scored a run as the Astros scored three runs on nine hits.
 Starting pitcher Bud Norris allowed eight hits and two runs while striking out three over 7.0 innings but he didn’t factor in the decision as Paul Clemens got the win to go to 2-2 on the year.
 For Tuesday’s game the Astros start Jordan Lyles who has a winning record despite playing for a team who has barely won a third of their games.
 For the season Lyles has allowed 31 hits and 15 earned runs while striking out 20 over 25 innings for a 2-1 record and a 5.40 ERA.